Kong/kongponents/docs/components/datetime-picker.md

 Required `String` prop which accepts the following values: `date`, `time`, `dateTime`, `relative`.
 - `relativeOnly`: denotes a datetime picker instance which only contains relative time frames
-- `relativeDate`: instance with relative time frames, and a calendar that supports date selection
+- `relativeAndDate`: instance with relative time frames, and a calendar that supports date selection
-- `relativeDateTime`: instance with relative time frames, and a calendar that supports date and time selection
+- `relativeAndDateTime`: instance with relative time frames, and a calendar that supports date and time selection

 ### placeholder